-Be great to see twisties and touges being dusted off all over Japan!
+Plenty of twisties and touges needing dusting off all over Japan!
 Grab your local wingmen and make it happen.

 Focusing on the riding and with a number of Twistybutts offering various preferences for hotels, camping and day trips, there is no official Twistybutt Hotel this year.
 Sad yes.
 End of the world, no.